 - Where permitted, Twitter has published copies of the removal requests which have resulted in withheld content to Lumen.

-- We may not comply with every request for a variety of reasons.
+- We may not comply with every request or all aspects of a request for a variety of reasons.
 For example, we do not comply with requests that fail to identify content on Twitter.